 Even beyond that, when using a little-known angle trick for the close grip lat pulldown, muscles worked change quite substantially, helping anyone get a wider and stronger back.

-Lat Pulldown Muscles Worked: Pull Downs Muscles Worked (Narrow Grip, Wide, Machine, All)
+Lat Pulldown Muscles Engaged: Muscles Targeted by Pull Downs (Narrow Grip, Wide, Machine, All)

 The lat pulldown is a core part of any starting strength routine for beginners.
 That being said, there are quite a few different muscle groups that are used to perform the lat pulldown.
 These include:

-To better understand which of these muscle groups have the greatest effect on close grip lat pulldown muscles worked, an understanding of how they affect the movement should be had.
+To better understand which of these muscle groups have the greatest effect on the muscles targeted by the close grip lat pulldown, an understanding of how they affect the movement should be had.

 The Latissimus Dorsi (Lats) Are The Primary Mover